beginning of content

 What are the symptoms of an umbilical hernia?

-An umbilical hernia is a soft lump or bulge under the skin.
-This may be visible when your child strains, lifts something heavy or coughs.
+An umbilical hernia is a soft lump or bulge under the skin near your belly button.
+The hernia may be more noticeable when:

 What causes an umbilical hernia?

-In babies, umbilical hernias happen because there is a delay after birth in closing the small opening around in the belly wall around the belly button.
-They are more common in babies who are born with a low birth weight or prematurely.
+Umbilical hernias are more common in babies who are born with a low birth weight or born prematurely.

-In adults, umbilical hernias may happen when there is a weakness in the wall of the abdomen.
-This can happen due to pregnancy, being very overweight, or having surgery.
+In adults, umbilical hernias may happen when there is a weakness in the wall of your abdomen.
+Factors that may contribute are:

 When should I see my doctor?

-All children with a hernia should see a doctor, as there may be complications.
+All children and adults with a hernia should see a doctor, as there may be complications.

 Seek urgent medication attention if you or your child have an umbilical hernia and: